 Valaria is portrayed by Sophie Marceau.

 Valaria’s destiny has always been the destruction/redemption of Thera.
 The original image I had for this character was similar to Moses from The Prince of Egypt, the native son who returns to free his people from slavery.
 The more I thought about what such a massive task would require, the more I realized that Thera was bigger than Egypt, and a few miracles were not going to make it work.
 I had to find a way to destabilize Thera from the inside, and making Valaria an agent of that change was the best way to integrate the character into her destiny.
 I had originally wanted to try and recreate the plagues and the wonders of the Moses mythology, but that really didn’t work out so I abandoned it in favor of moving the story along.
 In the end, the destruction of Thera was more about the recreation of the Atlantis myth, which is what Thera was based on anyway.
 Angela also said that she wanted Valaria to be “The Adept of Air”, learning Talents with her Versatility Talent that were air-themed and looking for air-related magic items.
-I gave Valaria the Fruit of the Passions to let him get the few useful air-related Elementalist spells without having to multiclass.
+I gave Valaria the Fruit of the Passions to let her get the few useful air-related Elementalist spells without having to multiclass.